leo-wood/Phase-2-Projects/BackendProject/README.md

 ### Demonstrate how these middleware via DI (dependency injection) simplifies your code.

+middleware via DI allows for less redundancy and for my code to be more modular as it follows the dependency inversion principle.

+I've used this in my PokemonController class where my _client uses an interface of IHttpClientFactory, not a concrete class of it.
+This means if the implementation of the interace was changed, the controller can remain unchanged.

 ### Demonstrate why the middleware libraries made your code easier to test.